-Despite a keen awareness of the issue across the sector, fixed and permanent exclusions are high and rising, disproportionately so for pupils from disadvantaged backgrounds.
+Despite a keen awareness of the issue across the sector, fixed and permanent exclusions are high and rising, disproportionately so for children living in poverty.

 The effects are life-long.
 Being excluded significantly increases a young person’s chance of being involved in crime and makes it less likely they will find a good job.

 Using an evidence based approach Right to Succeed supports schools to build on the potential of these children.

 The programme is suitable for individual schools, Local Authorities or Multi-Academy Trusts wanting to reduce exclusion rates.

 Individual families and their children are not the only ones left paying the price when, despite their best efforts, pupils are unable to realise their potential:

 Source: figures increased by inflation to give 2018 values